cloudmesh-book/book-latex-2018/section/container/docker-rest.md

 Here we have created a minimal Dockerfile.

-FROM  : command tells the image that has to be pulled from the Docker hub.
+FROM: command tells the image that has to be pulled from the Docker hub.
 So in this case for the ease of the task and to keep it simple with minimum packages we are going to select an image including nginx, flask and uWSGI.

-1. Nginx : An open source software for web serving capability.
+1. Nginx: An open source software for web serving capability.
-2. Flask : REST API package in Python
+2. Flask: REST API package in Python
-3. uWSGI : A server and one of the protocols implemented in WSGI which is a protocol used for pure HTTP communications and load balancing.
+3. uWSGI: A server and one of the protocols implemented in WSGI which is a protocol used for pure HTTP communications and load balancing.

 So this image includes everything we need to work on this tutorial.

-COPY : Here it will copy content from app folder created in local machine to the Docker container.
+COPY: Here it will copy content from app folder created in local machine to the Docker container.

 Now the Dockerfile is completed and we have everything needed to build a docker image.

 ### Step 3 :